Amar060/Emotion-based-Music-recommendation-system/README.md

 🎵 Song Recommendation Logic

 Each emotion maps to multiple predefined songs.
-Example:

-  Emotion          Suggested Song
+Emotion	Example Suggested Song
 Happy	Happy – Pharrell Williams
 Sad	Fix You – Coldplay
 Angry	In The End – Linkin Park
 Neutral	Perfect – Ed Sheeran
+Surprise	Adventure of a Lifetime – Coldplay

-(See full list in music.py)
+(Full mapping is defined in music.py)

 ---